drakonkat/FabulaUltimaWeaver/README.md

-# Fabula Ultima Weaver — AI Assistant for Game Masters (D&D, Fabula Ultima, and more)
+# The GM's Codex — AI Assistant for Game Masters (D&D, Fabula Ultima, and more)

-Fabula Ultima Weaver is a simple, friendly AI tool that helps Game Masters (GDR/TTRPG) plan and run sessions across different systems.
+The GM's Codex is a simple, friendly AI tool that helps Game Masters (GDR/TTRPG) plan and run sessions across different systems.
 It works great with Fabula Ultima and Dungeons & Dragons, and it can adapt to generic fantasy settings too.

 What it does for you: